the-gigi/gigi-zone/content/posts/2024/09/postgres-rds-eks/index.md

 # Prior Art 🎨

-A few months ago I published a blog post on accessing a Postgres DB deployed on directly on your k8s cluster - [Postgres on K8S](https://the-gigi.github.io/gigi-zone/posts/2024/05/postgres-on-k8s/).
+A few months ago I published a blog post on accessing a Postgres DB deployed directly on your k8s cluster - [Postgres on K8S](https://the-gigi.github.io/gigi-zone/posts/2024/05/postgres-on-k8s/).

 The major difficulty is that the Postgres DB is not directly accessible from the internet.
 The basic